guptashubham266forai/Trading-AI-Replit/replit.md

-# NSE Real-Time Stock Scanner
+# Real-Time Trading Scanner (Stocks & Crypto)

 ## Overview

-This is a comprehensive real-time stock analysis and trading application built with Streamlit for the National Stock Exchange (NSE) of India.
-The system provides live market data, technical analysis, trading signals, and stock screening capabilities for intraday trading strategies.
+This is a comprehensive real-time trading analysis application built with Streamlit that supports both NSE stocks and cryptocurrencies.
+The system provides live market data, technical analysis, trading signals, predictive analysis, and screening capabilities for intraday and swing trading strategies.

 ## User Preferences